Ontario Peach Crisp

 - 1 tsp. pure vanilla extract

-- In another bowl, cream butter and brown sugar together with a wooden spoon until blended.
-Add flour of choice and spices to the mix using two knives in a criss-cross pattern or use your fingers to incorporate.
+2. In another bowl, cream butter and brown sugar together with a wooden spoon until blended.
+Add flour of choice and spices to the mix using two knifes in a criss cross pattern or use your fingers to incorporate.
 Add oats and mix together until you achieve a crumbly texture.

-- In a medium-sized buttered baking dish, add peaches and top with the oatmeal mixture.
+3. In a med. size buttered baking dish, add peaches and top with the oatmeal mixture.